edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 All messages published to the EdgeX MessageBus are wrapped in a `MessageEnvelope`.
 This envelope contains metadata describing the message payload, such as the payload Content Type (JSON or CBOR), Correlation Id, etc.

 !!! note
-    Unless noted below, the `MessageEnvelope` is  JSON encode when publishing it to the EdgeX MessageBus.
+    Unless noted below, the `MessageEnvelope` is  JSON encoded when publishing it to the EdgeX MessageBus.
 This does result in the `MessageEnvelope`'s payload being double encoded.

 ## Implementations